GaioCode/cityscape/README.md

 ## Final Thoughts
 I am very grateful for this opportunity to learn about computer graphics programming.
-Although my project is not perfect, it was very humbling experience, and I feel more confident in my programming and problem-solving skills, as well as feeling empowered to make video games in the future.
-I will learn from my mistakes and do better in the future.
+Although the project has room for improvement, it was very humbling yet empowering experience.
+I am confident that this experience will help me develop better projects in the future.